Zombieland: Soundtrack

-Sequel
+Franchise

+Zombieland: Double Tap

 Due to the film's success, writers Reese and Wernick always planned a possible sequel, with many more ideas they wanted to explore.
 In August 2016, Reese and Wernick confirmed that they were working on Zombieland 2 and meeting with Woody Harrelson to discuss the film, while stating "all the cast is pretty excited."

 The film, Zombieland: Double Tap, featuring the return of the original cast, was released on October 18, 2019, the tenth anniversary of the original film's release, and was once again a critical and financial success.

+Possible third film

+On the possibility of a third film, Fleischer can not decide if the cast will return or not.
+He has stated that he "would love to do a Madison stand-alone movie."

-Television series
+Cancelled television series

 In October 2011, it was reported that Fox Broadcasting Company and Sony Pictures were considering a television adaption of the series to be aired on CBS, with Paul Wernick and Rhett Reese writing the script, but with the main actors of the original film likely not returning.
-The television program was planned to begin in fall, 2012.
+The television program was planned to begin in the fall of 2012.
 These plans did not come to fruition.
 In January 2013, it was revealed that the casting call for the production just went out for the main characters, with a few changes to the movie for the show and the addition of two new characters, Atlanta and Ainsley.

 In March 2013, it was announced that Amazon Studios had ordered a pilot episode.
-Reese, Wernick and Pollone were joined by Eli Craig, who directed the pilot.
+Reese, Wernick, and Polone were joined by Eli Craig, who directed the pilot.
 Tyler Ross plays Columbus, Kirk Ward plays Tallahassee, Maiara Walsh plays Wichita and Izabela Vidovic plays Little Rock.
 A new character named Detroit (voiced by Kendra Fountain) was introduced as an ex-OnStar operator, serving as the gang's navigator.
 The pilot was released in April 2013 on Lovefilm and at Amazon Video.
 On May 17, 2013, Rhett Reese, creator of the TV adaptation, announced that Zombieland: The Series would not be picked up to be a series by Amazon.
 Reese commented on the fan backlash, saying "I'll never understand the vehement hate the pilot received from die-hard Zombieland fans.
 You guys successfully hated it out of existence."